bittnkr/uniq/README.md

 Here is some verified facts and features of this program/formula:

-* N threads (tested up to 512)
+* N threads (tested up to 512).
-* N buffer size (minimum 1)
+* N buffer size (minimum 1).
-* O(1): constant cost per operation.
+* Constant cost per operation O(1).
-* 2 atomic variables
+* Only 2 atomic variables.
 * No locks or mutexes.
 * Freely preempted.
-* zero checksum.
+* Zero checksum.

+Follow a compreensive description of the algorithm.

 If you like to put your hands dirt and dive right into de code, start at [test.cpp and queue.h][6].
 (We have implementations in C# and pascal too.)

-Follow a compreensive description of the algorithm.

 # Under the Hood

 A **bare minimum** solution to the 3-thread consensus, implemented as a MRMW (multi-read/multi-write) circular buffer.
 In the context of a multi-threaded producer/consumer testcase.

-For the sake of simplicity, in this docs, I used a simplified JavaScript pseudocode, familiar for anyone using C-like languages.
+For the sake of simplicity, in this docs I used a simplified JavaScript pseudocode, familiar for anyone using C-like languages.
 For the real thing, refer to source code.

 ## The Queue object

 ```cpp
 class Queue(size) {